FACTBOX-NY Harbor oil terminals, refineries crippled by Sandy

-Nov 12 New York Harbor operations struggled to return to normal on Monday, with some signs of
+Nov 9 The New York harbor remained crippled from Hurricane Sandy on Friday, with minimal signs of

-As fuel shortages and long queues continued to plague the New York City and Long Island areas, the city on
+As fuel shortages and long queues continued to plague the New York City and Long Island areas, New York City

-Friday began to ration gasoline for the first time since the 1970's, following a similar move by New Jersey.
+began rationing gasoline for the first time since the 1970s on Friday, following New Jersey.

+Colonial Pipeline, the 800,000 bpd conduit that supplies 15 percent of East Coast fuel demand, on Friday said

+its system had "returned to maximum rates" but infrastructure issues including damaged facilities, closed roads

 Hess Corp said on Thursday it had completed post-Sandy assessments at its 70,000 barrel per day (bpd)

-Port Reading, New Jersey, refinery, but was unable to set a time frame for restarting the plant due to repairs
+Port Reading, New Jersey, refinery, but was unable to set a time frame for restarting the plant due to local

-The 238,000 barrel-per-day plant owned by Phillips 66 in Bayway, New Jersey, will likely be shut for
+The Phillips 66 -owned 238,000 barrel-per-day Bayway plant in New Jersey will likely be shut for

-another two to three weeks as repairs are carried out, primarily on electrical equipment damaged by saltwater.
+another two to three weeks as repairs are carried out, the company said, primarily on electrical equipment

+damaged by saltwater.
+Industry data provider Genscape said scrubbers on the gasoline-making Fluid Catalytic

+Cracker (FCC) at the refinery were active on Friday although units were still shut down.

 Some 28 percent of gas stations in the New York metropolitan area did not have gasoline available for sale on